How to Participate in this Program

 Members will progress through the levels of recognition over a period of time, and the program will recognize people at higher levels for long-term commitments to orthopaedics.
 A credit may be claimed for each of the areas each year, but multiple activities in each area will count for only one credit in that area.

 |Level 1 - Achievement Award:|

 |Requires 10 credits, three possible credits per year.|

 |Requires 30 credits; will require at least 10 years of service to the profession of orthopaedic surgery.|

 |Level 3 - Lifetime Achievement Honor Award:|

 |Requires 60 credits and letters of support from at least three members of the AAOS; this level of recognition requires at least 20 years of volunteer service.|

-All Achievement Award recipients will be recognized on the AAOS Web site and named in the Annual Meeting edition of AAOS Now .
+Lifetime Achievement Honor Award recipients will be recognized on the AAOS website and all awards recipients will be named in the Annual Meeting edition of AAOS Now.
 On the attainment of each level you will receive a congratulatory letter from the AAOS President and a certificate and ribbon noting your achievement level.

 The AAOS and the Specialty, State and Regional orthopaedic societies endure and thrive through the dedication of their member volunteers.
 This program not only honors those who currently volunteer their time and energy to the AAOS and the entire orthopaedic community but also encourages younger members to become involved in these activities as well.